 How did we end up with a Traeger smoker?

-BUT also because, somehow, even though we don’t have actual TV, I found a cooking show on Netflix talking about smoking meat and then we fell into a rabbit hole, people.
+Because, somehow, even though we don't have actual TV, I found a cooking show on Netflix talking about smoking meat and then we fell into a rabbit hole, people.
 A RABBIT HOLE!

 Once you're in that spiralling funnel of convincing yourself you need something it's hard to get out.

 I am here today to report we are VERY glad we didn't snap ourselves out of buying a smoker when we have a "perfectly good propane grill".
 Do not fall into that trap - smokers and grills aren't even in the same league!